Stress in the aviation industry: Stress in flight

 Researchers found that improvements in technology have significantly reduced aviation accidents, but human error still endangers flight safety.
 An individual reacts to stress in different ways, depending on how one perceives stress.
 If an individual judges that he or she has resources to cope with demands of the situation, it will be evaluated as a challenge.
 On the other hand, if an individual believes situational demands outweigh the resources, he or she will evaluate it as a threat, leading to poorer performance.
 Under the threat response, researchers stated that pilots became more distracted with their controls and had higher tendencies to scan unnecessary instruments.

-Plan Continuation Error (PCE) is one of the types of decision-making error pilot conducts.
+One type of decision-making error a pilot may make is a plan continuation error (PCE).
 PCE is defined as an "erroneous behavior due to failure to revise a flight plan despite emerging evidence that suggests it is no longer safe."
-The French Land Transport Accident Investigation Bureau (BEA) stated that 41.5% of casualties in general aviation were caused by get-home-itis syndrome; which happens when a pilot intents to land at the planned destination, no matter what it takes.
+The French Land Transport Accident Investigation Bureau (BEA) stated that 41.5% of casualties in general aviation were caused by "get-home-itis syndrome", when a pilot decides to continue to their planned destination no matter what it takes.
 A pilot must use their own judgment to go-around whenever it is necessary, but he or she often fails to do so.
 Through the study, it was found that mental workload of stress and heart rate increases when making go-around decisions.
 A pilot feels pressured and stressed by the obligation to get passengers to their destinations at the right time and to continue the flight as planned.
 When choosing between productivity and safety, pilots' risk assessments can be influenced unconsciously.
-American Airlines Flight 1420 accidents was one example caused by PCE; although the flight crew knew it was dangerous to continue the flight as severe thunderstorms were approaching, they continued on with their flight.
+The American Airlines Flight 1420 accident is one example caused by PCE; although the flight crew knew that approaching severe thunderstorms made their original flight plan dangerous, they continued on.

 Positive and negative views of stress

 Stress can narrow the focus of attention in a good way and in a bad way.
 Stress helps to simplify a pilot's task and enables him or her to focus on major issues by eliminating nonessential information.
 In other words, a pilot can simplify information and react accordingly to major cues only.
-However, when a pilot exceeds his or her cognitive load, it will eventually narrow his or her attention too much and cause inattention deafness.
-The pilot will mainly focus on doing the primary task and ignore secondary tasks, such as audible alarms and spoken instructions.
+However, when a pilot exceeds his or her cognitive load, it will eventually narrow his or her attention too much and cause inattentional deafness: The pilot will mainly focus on doing the primary task and ignore secondary tasks, such as audible alarms and spoken instructions.